zac4j/CircleProgressBar/README.md

 # CircleProgressBar
-Circle Progress Bar for Android applications.
-DonutProgressBar inspired by MIUI.
+- Circle Progress Bar for Android applications.
+  - DonutProgressBar inspired by MIUI.
+  - HuaProgressBar inspired by UIActivityIndicatorView on iOS, also named 菊花(JuHua) in Chinese.
+  - WaveProgressBar inspired by AliPay android app face recognition login UI.

 ## Screenshots
 ![donut][donut]